Use paper cups and straws to make your own anemometer! Kids will love observing the wind speed with these simple weather device.

-Step 1: Join two straws together like this to make a longer straw segment.
+Step 1: Join two straws together to make a longer straw segment.
 Simply squeeze the end of one straw and slide it into the other.
 Make two of these.
 If your straws are bendy straws, cut off the bendy part before joining them together.

 Step 3: Punch two holes in each cup.
 Make sure that the holes are in a straight line!
 Slide a cup onto each end of your two straw segments.
-This part was the key – the book said to punch one hole and slide the cup on, but that was pretty flimsy.
-Running the straw all the way through the cups really made this more stable.
+Running the straw all the way through the cups makes the structure very stable.
 Plus, the overlapping straws add stability as well.
 We added that step because we needed the extra length, but it ended up adding strength too.

-Step 4: Make an X with the two straws, and attach them with masking tape.
-I cut long, thin pieces of masking tape and wrapped them around the connection point.
+Step 4: Make an X with the two straws, and attach them with duct tape or masking tape.
+I cut long, thin pieces of duct tape and wrapped them around the connection point.

 Step 5: Use the nail to make a hole in the center of the connection point.
 Then, take the nail out and stick the straight pin through the hole and into the eraser of the pencil.

 This is another key step – in order for your anemometer to spin well, you need a big hole for the pin.
 Adjust your cups to make sure they are facing the way ours are in the picture below.